GPS drawing: Display

 Most people use a route mapping app or other service to display their drawing online and to share on social media.
 Popular apps include Strava, Map My Run, and Garmin.
 Many artists also import their route into Google Maps, OpenStreetMap, Viewranger, and other map services before capturing the image to display and share.
 This gives the artist the option of expanding and cropping the image, orienting it another way, or tilting the map to add perspective.
-Some artists use false color maps then choose contrasting colors for their route to create vivid images.
+Some artists use false color maps with contrasting colors for their route to create vivid images.

 Artist Jeremy Wood often displays his drawings without a showing any map underneath.
 He is able to do this as the drawings are so detailed you can see the shape of the built environment or landscape in the lines.
-"Traverse Me" not only a maps out The University of Warwick campus but also includes the map title, other text and images, a compass, scale, date signature, etc. It was made by walking 238 miles over 17 days.
+One work, "Traverse Me", maps out the University of Warwick campus and includes the map title, other text and images, a compass, scale, and date signature.
+It was made by walking 238 miles over 17 days.

 Examples and artists

 In 1999, Reid Stowe was probably the first artist to employ waypoints on a GPS-verified journey in order to render a large-scale art object.
-This work of GPS Art, representing a baby sea turtle (1900 miles long and 1400 miles wide, with a perimeter of 5,500 miles), was performed with a two-masted schooner during the Voyage of the Sea Turtle.
+This work of GPS art, representing a baby sea turtle (1900 miles long and 1400 miles wide, with a perimeter of 5,500 miles), was performed with a two-masted schooner during the Voyage of the Sea Turtle.
 He made two more large GPS-verified drawings on his 1000-day voyage.

 The idea was first implemented on land by artists Hugh Pryor and Jeremy Wood, whose work includes a 13-mile wide fish in Oxfordshire, spiders with legs 21 miles long in Port Meadow, Oxford, and "the world's biggest "IF'" with a total length is 537 km, and the height of the drawing in typographic units is 319,334,400 points.
 Typical computer fonts at standard resolutions are between 8 and 12 points.

 The largest text written using a GPS device was "PEACE on Earth (60,794.07km)" in 2015 created by Yassan.
 This was created by travelling around the entire globe by plane.
 Yassan also made headlines by proposing to his girlfriend with "Marry Me" a 7,163.7 km route covering most of Japan.

-In 2018 artist Nathan Rae created a #WeLoveManchester piece as part of the cememorations of the Manchester Arena Bombing.
+In 2018 artist Nathan Rae created a #WeLoveManchester piece as part of the commemorations of the Manchester Arena Bombing.

 One of the most prolific GPS artists is the artist known as WallyGPX who, as of October 2018, has created over 500 pieces of GPS art.
 He uses pencil and paper to plan the routes around his home city of Baltimore which he then creates by bicycle.

+Records

+Guinness World Records recognises several records for largest GPS drawings by various means of transport, by individuals or teams.
+Record-winning images have included a heart, a Latin cross, and a velociraptor.